 Changing Public Services

-Each regional cluster (Atlantic, National Capital Region, Prairies, and BC) will focus on important question(s) to that region, and to the partners in that region.
-Each cluster will focus on one or more groups of women who may face unique barriers and opportunities (e.g., women with disabilities, immigrant women, women in rural areas, young women, Aboriginal women) in the face of changing public services.
-For example, one region might focus on the impacts of employment insurance changes on women in rural communities, while another region might focus on the impacts of housing policies and programs on young women.
+The project operates in four different regional clusters located in Halifax, Ottawa, Saskatoon, and Vancouver.
+Each cluster will focus on important questions in the region and on one or more groups of women who may face unique barriers and opportunities (e.g. women with disabilities, immigrant women, women in rural areas, young women, Aboriginal women, senior women) in the face of changing public services.
+While the clusters may focus on different barriers, they will all operate under the unifying goal of elevating the voices and experiences of diverse groups of women.

 For more information about the project, please contact email@example.com